 Welcome to the BMI calculator for kids, a tool that works as both a BMI calculator for girls and a BMI calculator for boys.
-We also provide a BMI charts for kids and how to interpret it, as well as why the BMI for boys and BMI for girls differ.
+We also provide a BMI chart for kids, information on how to interpret it, and why the BMI for boys and BMI for girls differ.
 Read on to understand what a healthy BMI for kids is while learning more about the body!

 What is BMI?

 BMI is a measurement of the body's mass that takes into account not just the weight of a person, but also their height.
 The acronym BMI stands for Body Mass Index, and it is very easy to calculate on your own, though it's even easier if you use our BMI calculator for kids.
 If you insist on doing it on your own, here is the BMI formula:

 where both weight and height should be in SI units (i.e.:

 kg/m² the units of BMI.
 This is not the only unit it is possible to use, but it is the most widespread, even in the USA.
 This is due to these units being used by the World Health Organization (WHO) for setting the limits and acceptable ranges of BMI.

 Why BMI for kids?

 We often say that kids are just tiny people, and in many ways, they are.
 But in terms of physical development, they are still in the making, which means that a lot of the rules and risks that apply to adults don't apply to kids.
 The same is true for the BMI of kids.
 When we are talking about the BMI for boys or the BMI for girls, many factors make it virtually impossible to compare them sensibly to an adult.

 At Omni, we took this into account, and we have separated our BMI calculators into 5 groups.
 These include a general BMI calculator and other calculators specific for each of the most easily divisible population groups: women, men, teens, and children.
 If you are looking for one of our other calculators, here are links to all of them: